Arcadia-Science/arcadia-computational-training/docs/workshops/20231006-github-hacktoberfest/lesson.md

 Our goal is to give back to the open source software community that we use every day in our own scientific work.
 As part of this, we are hosting a mini-hackathon to create a space for and support others in making contribution to open source software libraries.
 We've [curated a list of bioinformatics (or adjacent) software repos](https://docs.google.com/document/d/1EjyQOwPO-Zc4aKM_mTPEFo3K97Ox3lEk-DyZxlivyVU/edit?usp=sharing) that are accepting contributions.
-The purpose the lesson below is to outline how to contribute to a GitHub repository that you don't own (e.g., you don't have write access to).
+The purpose of the lesson below is to outline how to contribute to a GitHub repository that you don't own (e.g., you don't have write access to).

 While we will cover this in more depth below, we want to highlight how important it is to only contribute to projects that are open to contributions and to abide by community- or project-specific guidelines when doing so.
 Every contribution creates additional work for maintainers, many of whom are volunteers or who have responsibilities outside of software maintenance.